Sarah Erulkar

-Sarah Erulkar (2 May 1923 – 29 May 2015) was a prolific and multi-award-winning Indian-born Jewish British filmmaker, specialising in sponsored documentary shorts.
+Sarah Erulkar (2 May 1923 – 29 May 2015) was an Indian-born Jewish British prolific and multi-award-winning film director, editor and screenwriter, specialising in sponsored documentary shorts.

 Early years

 Erulkar was born to Flora and David Erulkar, a Jewish couple in Kolkata, India.
 Her father was a barrister who was blacklisted for defending Mahatma Gandhi and Mohammed Ali Jinnah.
 Her family moved to London, England in 1928.
 She studied sociology at Bedford College.

 Career

 Erulkar worked in the British film industry for almost forty years (1944-1983), producing over 80 films.
 She won two prizes at the Venice Film Festival (1952, 1971), while her documentary about the design of postage stamps, Picture to Post (1969), won her her first Best Short Film BAFTA in 1970.
 Her second would come with The Living City (1977), about her native Kolkata.

 Erulkar began her career at the Shell Film Unit, where she had a rapid rise, graduating from scripting and editing Aircraft Today and Tomorrow (1946), to directing the second film she worked on, Flight for Tomorrow (1947).
 Next she directed Lord Siva Danced (1947), which featured celebrated Indian dancer and choreographer Ram Gopal, and was well received in both India and Britain.
 Erulkar was forced to leave Shell in 1952 after marrying fellow SFU filmmaker, Peter de Normanville.
 She would work as a free-lancer for the rest of her long career, first, as an editor at the National Coal Board Film Unit before resuming directing for numerous sponsors, including the British Productivity Council, the Central Office of Information (COI), the Gas Council and the General Post Office (GPO).

 Erulker chose not to transition into either television or feature films.
 Her films covered a breadth of subject matter, including 'women's issues,' and crossed genres: 'from classic documentary, travelogue, and 'trigger' films to children's features, medical training films and public information, as well as the customary swathe of promotional shorts for various commercial bodies.'
-Like her British documentary forbears, Erulkar brought a social consciousness to her films.
+Birthright, for instance, which she wrote and directed, was the first British short on birth control.
+Like her British documentary forebears, Erulkar brought a social consciousness to her films.